 During fertility treatments and pregnancy, Hill had to trade in her wine glass and instead found caking!
 She is self-taught through on line courses, and she loves to build custom cakes.
 Cautionary tale to future cakers: it is an expensive hobby!
 Hill is also looking forward to picking up another expensive hobby; either scuba or golf await her.

 Ken Carr is a media veteran who started his career in Nebraska.
 Notable because you know what comes from Nebraska donʼt you?
 Corn, corn, corn, corn.
 After falling off the cob in 2001, he fell in love with the incredible people and beautiful weather of Tucson and has lived here ever since.
 You’ve heard him on 93.7 KRQ, Z104.1, and Mega 106.3, and you’ve seen his work as Executive Producer at KGUN9 TV.

 Brenda Catalina began her career in radio by volunteering at KXCI community radio.
-Her first paying gig was at KFAS in Casa Grande, where she drove to on a whim after hearing “ol’ blue eyes” had bought a station there.
-How many people can boast of having worked for Frank Sinatra!?
+Her first paying gig was at KFAS in Casa Grande, to which she drove on a whim after hearing “ol’ blue eyes” had bought a station there.
+How many people can boast of having worked for Frank Sinatra?
 But Tucson was calling her back, and back she came, working over the the next 20 years for KTUC, The Cloud95, KXTZ Las Vegas, KHYT, and KIIM FM.

 “When Bobby Rich called me about the concept of The Drive, I was floored,” Brenda said.
 “True Tucson radio, owned by Tucsonans and focusing on the needs of Tucsonans in my age group … How could I not want to be a part of this?”